bootleg-dev/blog/content/posts/attention-transformers.md

 ### Intuition

 The attention mechanism is the heart of the Transformer architecture.
-But what exactly is attention?
+But what exactly is **Attention**?
 In essence, **it's a way for the model to focus on different parts of the input when producing each part of the output**.

 Think about how you read a complex sentence.
 You don't give equal importance to all words;